EXPLAINER: When is Manhattanhenge? Where can you see it?

 Associated Press

 NEW YORK (AP) — Didn’t make it to Stonehenge for the solstice?
-There’s still time to catch Manhattanhenge, when the setting sun aligns with the Manhattan street grid and bathes the urban canyons in a rosy glow.
+There might still be time to catch Manhattanhenge, when the setting sun aligns with the Manhattan street grid and bathes the urban canyons in a rosy glow.

-The last two Manhattanhenge sunsets of 2022 are Monday and Tuesday.
+This year’s last peak Manhattanhenge sunset was Monday, but a partial view may be visible Tuesday.
 Some background on the phenomenon:

 WHERE DOES THE NAME MANHATTANHENGE COME FROM?